alensiljak/gnucash-portfolio/README.md

 `npm run build`

-This will compile images, styles, and scripts into `/static` folder.
+This will compile production-ready images, styles, and scripts into `/static` folder.

 `npm run dev` will do the same but for development.
 Meaning source code will not be minimized and webpack will continue monitoring the folders for any changes.

 ### CSS

-SCSS is compiled using node-sass:
+SCSS is compiled with Webpack.

-`npm run css`

 ### JS